eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 participant = dds_create_participant (DDS_DOMAIN_DEFAULT, NULL, NULL);
 ```

-Next step is to create the topic witha given name.Topics with the same data type description and with different names, are considered different topics.This means that readers or writers created for a given topic will not interfere with readers or writers created with another topic even though have the same data type.
+The next step is to create the topic witha given name.
+Topics with the same data type description and with different names are considered different topics.
+This means that readers or writers created for a given topic will not interfere with readers or writers created with another topic even though have the same data type.

 ```
 topic = dds_create_topic (participant, &HelloWorldData_Msg_desc, "HelloWorldData_Msg", NULL, NULL);